 Johnston also focused on resiliency, noting that with all the changes facing local governments, the call for resiliency is more than a suggestion – it’s an imperative.
 The world has changed a great deal over the past decades, and the public sector is being called on to deliver higher quality services with fewer resources.
 Readily available information is a way of life today, with access to information – and misinformation – just a few clicks away.
 Ensuring that the public sees government as transparent and accountable, rather than bureaucratic and redundant, is increasingly difficult, and increasingly important, she said.
 How do we cut through all the noise?
 Johnston’s answer: Innovation.

 Innovation goes hand-in-hand with resiliency, Johnston explained.
 A resilient organization is firmly rooted in its principles, and it is flexible and innovative in how it makes those principles a reality.
 Change is a constant, and the only way the public sector can truly be responsive to those changes is by trying new approaches and learning from each other.
 One kind of change that is often discussed is the changing attitudes of different generations.
 Governments need to find a way to capture the knowledge of experienced professionals while they work to attract recent graduates into public service.
 Over the next year, then, GFOA will work toward developing practical tools and techniques that will help public finance professionals of all generations become more engaged in this work, which is so critically important to the communities we serve.
-Video is Heather Johnston's address as incoming GFOA president is below.
+Video of Heather Johnston's address as incoming GFOA president is below.

 Download Slides from 2015 Annual Conference